In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is locus of control.

 Since the concept was originally developed, new layers have been added.
 Ability and effort are both internal factors, but ability is relatively stable, while effort is unstable over time.
 Task difficulty and luck are external, but task difficulty is stable and luck is unstable.

 The most widely used psychological measurement scale is Rotter’s locus of control scale; the link connects to a shortened version of the test that you can do online.
 The short version gives you a score from 0-13, with 0 being fully internal to 13 being fully external.
 I scored a 10, although there were a few questions that it was hard to pick an answer because I just wanted to say neither of the above.

 A more general concept is sphere of control/influence.
 It’s a way of looking at what you have control over, and what you don’t.
 I suspect a lot of us hold ourselves responsible for many things that are outside of our control.
 A great deal of mental energy can end up being spent on things we realistically have no power over.

 A bit of a twist on that idea is when we think our internal experiences are within another person’s sphere of control.
 This can happen with emotions, along the lines of “you made me feel _____.”

 I think I’ve developed a more external locus of control as I’ve gotten older.
 It’s less about age and more about circumstances.
-When I was younger, for the most part outcomes were fairly consistent with what I was putting in.
+When I was younger, for the most part, outcomes were fairly consistent with what I was putting in.
 Then mental illness happened.
-I’ve tended to a assume a primarily biological cause, which would fall under internal locus of control.
+I’ve tended to assume a primarily biological cause, which would be an internal effect.
 The effects of stigma, though, had very tangible effects on my life, and that was very much out of my control.
 It seems like on a fairly regular basis things happen to demonstrate that I don’t have control.
 I suppose maintaining an external locus of control is useful is in the sense that I’m not engaging in self-blame, but it also contributes to a sense of powerlessness.

 Where does your locus of control tend to fall on the spectrum?